N.O.R.E.

 Rippin' the West Side...".

-Presently living his best life as co-creator and co-host of the pioneering culture podcast 'Drink Champs', Noreaga really came up in street life and redirected his energy to the rap game.
+Currently living his best life as co-creator and co-host of the pioneering culture podcast 'Drink Champs', Noreaga really came up in the street life and redirected his energy to the rap game.
 Under the direction of original Juice Crew member Tragedy Khadafi p/k/a Intelligent Hoodlum, Noreaga's place in the legacy of Queens and ventures in other arts and entertainment make him one of the most celebrated artists in hip-hop.

 Pour up a shot of tequila for N.O.R.E.!